 Quickstart: Self-Hosted Agents

-Use this guide when you want to run the Mutiro agent daemon yourself.
+Use this guide when you want to run the Mutiro agent daemon yourself while keeping Mutiro's built-in Genie brain.
 If you want Mutiro to run the runtime for you, use the hosted quickstart.
+If you want to replace Genie with a different brain process, see swap the brain.

 Prerequisites